Skip to main content

 Soil and groundwater contaminated with PCE, its breakdown products, or other chemicals can release vapors.
 They can rise through the soil and enter buildings through cracks in basements and foundations, where people can inhale them.
 This process is known as vapor intrusion.
 Some soil vapor levels near the site exceed limits set by the Minnesota Pollution Control Agency (MPCA) and the Minnesota Department of Health.

-The MPCA announced plans to add the site to the Minnesota Permanent List of Priorities (PLP) and will continue evaluation and cleanup work at the site.
+The MPCA added the site to the Minnesota Permanent List of Priorities (PLP) in 2026 and continues site evaluation and cleanup work after a public notice and comment period that did not generate comments.

 The property was redeveloped in 2018 with construction of a church connected to a senior living facility.
 Soil was excavated to depths of 10 to 12 feet to accommodate one level of underground parking.
 A vapor mitigation system was installed to protect people from breathing contaminated air.